adamk72/BuildALambdaTextAdventure/docs/parser_rules.md

 - subject verb possession       - e.g., queen has ring, guard has coin
   - verbs" "has," "has no,", "doesn't have," "doesn't have any"

-### Tagged

-Negation and verbs are as with the Basic structure.

-- subject [negation] condition "tag|type"   - e.g., bauble blue tag, bauble not blue type
-- subject "tag|type" verb condition         - e.g., bauble tag is blue, bauble type is not blue
-- subject verb condition "tag|type"         - e.g., bauble is blue tag, bauble type is blue type
-- subject verb possession "tag|type"        - e.g., bauble has blue tag, bauble type has blue type
-- subject verb "of tag|of type" condition   - e.g., bauble is of type blue, bauble is of tag blue

 ## Conditions Verbs List